 Persistence

 If the population is harvested at low enough levels and the climate velocity is slow enough, the population will be able to persist.
 However, there are threshold values of the harvesting rate h and the climate velocity c such that if we increase the parameters beyond these values, the population will be driven extinct.
-When the population is extinct, the system is in equilibrium, i.e. there is a ‘trivial’ traveling pulse, n*(x)=0 for all x∈-L2,L2, which satisfies Equation 4.
+When the population is extinct, the system is in equilibrium, i.e., there is a ‘trivial’ traveling pulse, n*(x)=0 for all x∈-L2,L2, which satisfies Equation 4.
 If a population persists, it must be able to avoid extinction and grow even when small (Zhou and Kot 2011).
 Population persistence is therefore equivalent to the trivial traveling pulse being an unstable equilibrium (the introduction of a small population will grow rather than return to extinction).
 We found the critical parameters, h* and c*, by finding the parameters that make the trivial pulse unstable.
 See Appendix A.1 for details.

 Regardless of its exact functional form, the only property of the recruitment function that determines whether or not a population can persist is how quickly recruitment increases when the population size is near (but above) 0, which is equivalent to the intrinsic growth rate R0=fʹ(0).
-Therefore, the population’s ability to persist depends on properties of the population itself –the intrinsic growth rate R0, the shape of ther dispersal kernel, and the expected distance a larva disperses ⟨d⟩; properties of the environment – the length of the viable patch L and how quickly the environment shifts c; and the harvesting rate h.
+Therefore, the population’s ability to persist depends on properties of the population itself –the intrinsic growth rate R0, the shape of the dispersal kernel, and the expected distance a larva disperses ⟨d⟩; properties of the environment – the length of the viable patch L and how quickly the environment shifts c; and the harvesting rate h.
 For a Gaussian kernel, the critical rates c* and h* are those values of c and h such that

 R0(1-h)22exp-c28DerfL-c22D-erf-L-c22D=1.